futagoza/gulp/packages/gulp/README.md

 ## @futagoza/gulp/exec

-Will run `child_process.spawn()` wrapped in a `Promise` that is only resolved when the spawned process closes.
-All output by default is sent to the current process via `options.stdio = "inherit"`.
+Will run `child_process.spawn()` wrapped in a `Promise`; Spawns a shell, executing the command inside the shell and buffering any generated output.

-> See [@futagoza/node-run](https://www.npmjs.com/package/@futagoza/node-run) for more information.
+> See [@futagoza/child-process](https://www.npmjs.com/package/@futagoza/child-process) for more information.

 ## @futagoza/gulp/publish